NNL West Model Expo Tip Sheet

 ____ Throw rug or section of carpet

-____ Camera (still or video), film, tripod, lighting
+____ Camera (still or video), memory cards

 ___ Inventory list